 - make a complaint

-Please email us at firstname.lastname@example.org or contact us by Live Chat in the Volt app or phoning us on 13 VOLT (13 8658) during our standard business hours.
+Please email us at firstname.lastname@example.org or by phone 13 VOLT (13 8658) during standard business hours.

 We’ll do our best to answer your questions within one business day.
 It may take us a bit longer to deal with complaints if we have to investigate.